 You're shopping for the best Android TVs the market currently has to offer.
 But "best" can be subjective.
 For example, is 4K enough, or do you want specific perks like HDMI 2.1, Dolby Vision/Atmos, or local dimming zones?
 Do you want an LCD or an OLED?
-Are you fine with the old Android TV OS, or do you want an upgrade to Google TV?
-And what's your budget?
-We've laid out our picks to try and appeal to as wide an audience as possible, so you'll find the pick that's right for you.
+Are you OK with the older Android TV OS, or do you want an upgrade to Google TV?
+Most importantly, what's your budget?
+We've gathered our top picks to appeal to as wide an audience as possible, so you'll find the choice that's right for you.

 What are the best Android TVs?